flexera-public/policy_templates/README_META_POLICIES.md

     export do
       resource_level true
       # Put fields from child policy export here but with any path statements removed.
+      # This is because we're actually pulling the incidents directly, where the path
+      # has already been changed.
     end
   end
   validate $ds_take_in_parameters do